COEPViolationReportBody

 The COEPViolationReportBody dictionary represents the body of a Report that has a type of coep.

 Reports with this type are used by the Reporting API to notify of violations of COEP policies set with the HTTP headers Cross-Origin-Embedder-Policy and Cross-Origin-Embedder-Policy-Report-Only.
-A serialized version of the same report structure may also be sent to reporting server endpoints.
+A serialized version of this object structure is also used as the body of COEP reports sent to reporting server endpoints.

-Note: This object does not derive from ReportBody (unlike some other Report.body values).
+Note: This object has no name in the specification, and does not derive from ReportBody (unlike some other Report.body values).

 Instance properties